Home » Blog » Adding Guests to Microsoft Teams securely and in compliance

 • Go to the MS Teams app, select Teams in the navigation bar on the left side, and choose the Team where you want to add a guest.

-• Click on the three dots “…” next to the Team name and then on “Add member”.
+• Click on the three dots “…” (more options) next to the Team name and then on “Add member”.

-• Enter the external user’s email address and select “Add [email] as a guest”.
+• Enter the guest’s email address and select “Add [email] as a guest”.

 • Then click “Add”.

-• Your guest user will now receive an invitation by email.
+• Your guest user will now receive an invitation by email and can join via their Microsoft account or a free guest account.

-• And that’s how to add a guest to Microsoft Teams.
+• Done!
+That’s how to add a guest to Microsoft Teams.

 Add guests to Microsoft Teams